Translated from the Swedish, cleaned up, put in a nice green folder and sent to the BBC by MICHAEL PALIN and TERRY JONES

-This episode re-used an idea included in book co-written by Michael Palin and Terry Jones, Bert Fegg's Nasty Book for Boys and Girls (1974).
-Michael Palin made this episode shortly after filming on Jabberwocky and wrote in his diary,
+This episode re-used an idea included in a book co-written by Michael Palin and Terry Jones, Bert Fegg's Nasty Book for Boys and Girls (1974).
+Palin made this episode shortly after filming on Jabberwocky and wrote in his diary:

 In the village [set] our cameraman was directing a lighting rig the size and scale of which made 'Jabberwocky' look like home movies, a track was being laid, flags being nailed up, statues erected.
 A feature film atmosphere of bustle and preparation.